 For this tutorial we are not worrying about the other forms of taking funds from a business as mentioned above, we will cover these off in future tutorials.

-Accounting Entries and the Accounting Equation
+Drawings Journal Entries and the Accounting Equation

 The drawings account is a capital contra account and therefore a debit account by nature.
 A contra account is an account that is allocated the opposite debit or credit nature to the type of accounts it is associated with.
 Another word that may explain it is to say it is an off-setting account (although in accounting that is used in different settings).